Azure/azure-quickstart-templates/demos/sports-analytics-architecture/README.md

 $output = (Get-AzAdUser -UserPrincipalName $name).Id
 Write-Host "Azure AD principal object ID is: $output"
 ```
 Make a note of the object ID for later.
-You will use this value for the principalObjectId parameter when you deploy the template.
+You will use this value for the Azure AD Object ID parameter when you deploy the template.

 ## Deployment steps